JohanAberg/vhs-decode/cpp-prototype/CPP_PROTOTYPE_STATUS.md

 - Unable to generate reference output for direct comparison
 - Need valid VHS capture that both decoders can process

-1. **Field alignment**: Python starts decoding at file position 983040 (finding first valid field via vertical sync).
+1. **Field alignment**: Python starts decoding at the file position 983040 (finding first valid field via vertical sync).
 C++ starts at block-aligned position.
 Use `--seek` option to align.

 2. **Line-level offset**: Python and C++ fields are offset by ~16-30 lines even when starting at same position.
 This is due to different vertical sync detection.